publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch50/schVII/m__us_usc_t7_s2009bb–6.md

     (b) __Content of plan__

-        A State development plan submitted under subsection (a) of this section shall reflect the goals, objectives, and priorities identified in the regional development plan developed under [section 2009bb–1(d)(2) of this title][/us/usc/t7/s2009bb–1/d/2].
+        A State development plan submitted under subsection (a) shall reflect the goals, objectives, and priorities identified in the regional development plan developed under [section 2009bb–1(d)(2) of this title][/us/usc/t7/s2009bb–1/d/2].

     (c) __Consultation with interested local parties__